Ponce Puerto Rico Travel Guide: History, Architecture & Local Culture

 Mojo Isleño.
 A savory sauce made from tomato, onion, bell pepper, garlic, olives and bay leaves.
 It’s often served on fried red snapper, lobster or mixed with octopus and conch.

 Rum.
 Puerto Rico is unarguably the rum capital of the Caribbean with several distilleries and local brands served in bars across the island.
-Order it on the rocks, in a Pina Colada or other tropical cocktail.
+Order it on the rocks, in a Piña Colada or other tropical cocktail.

 Medalla.
-The island’s most popular local beer, recognizable by it’s small golden can.
+The island’s most popular local beer, recognizable by its small golden can.
 It has a light slightly nutty flavor and is served everywhere.
 Buy a 6 pack for the beach!

 Where to Stay

 Casa Luna.
-An inexpensive hotel in a neon green creole style building located 2 streets away from Plaza de las Delicias in Ponce’s city center.
+An inexpensive hotel in a neon green Creole style building located 2 streets away from Plaza de las Delicias in Ponce’s city center.
 It has multiple private rooms with bathrooms, a public patio and outdoor kitchen.
 Book on Airbnb.

 Elsewhere in Puerto Rico